patricksimpson/mastermind/README.md

 # Mastermind

-The "guess the code game"
+The "guess the code game".
+I'll add some other features later on, for now, it's pretty basic.

 ## notes